We will refer to Programming In Standard ML (PSML) throughout the course.

 LaTeX source files can be created with any text editor, so emacs and vim are excellent choices.
 There are several LaTeX specific IDEs that you may find more comfortable to use, depending on your working environment:

 We have produced a simple file that shows off many of LaTeX's more helpful features in both source and pdf.
-There is a basic template that you can edit and use for your homework solutions on the 251 page linked above.
+We have a basic template that you can edit and use for your homework solutions.
 If you have your own format that you prefer to use, please feel free to do so.

 sml/nj can be run from the command 'sml' in your shell.
 Alternatively, we have set up a macro 'smlnj' in /afs/andrew/course/15/150/bin that automatically wraps this with rlwrap, a convenient utility that allows you to use the arrow keys to go back and forth on a line and traverse your command history.